gaak99/emacs-bloomfilter/README.md

 I wrote it to practice Elisp and cement the notion of this filter in my overflowing lizard brain.

 ## Status
 The small test suite passes.
-But I (or anybody else so far) haz not used this for a real app yet.
+But I (nor anybody else AFAIK) haz not used this for a real app yet.

+Needs more hash functions for real use.
+Only has 2 now, sxhash and one based on Jenkins hash.

 # User Setable Options
 Hash functions, number of hash functions, and size of the filter should be taken into consideration. [^2]